sul-dlss/gis-robot-suite/README.md

 GIS-Robot-Suite
 ---------------

-Robot code for accessioning, delivery, and discovery of GIS resources.
+Robot code for accessioning and delivery of GIS resources.

 # Dependencies
 These robots require several dependencies needed to perform its tasks.
 These are often shelled out to using `system` calls.